Rss1176/CS991-Application/README.md

-# myapp
+# CS991 Application

-A new Flutter project.
+A Flutter project for the CS991 Lab Projects.
-# CS991-Application
+MSc Software Development 2024/2025.